byjoohyunpark/ml4w/final/README.md

 # Unknown Forest (Alpha version of Thesis)
-A virtual forest trained and created with ML-generated sounds.
+An immersive sound environment of virtual forest trained and created with ML-generated sounds.

 ## Idea
 Using audio generation technique, make new format of sounds based on sound of forest on Earth.
+Create web environment to deliver these sounds in visual(?) or immersive context.

 ## Tech Stack